algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 **Diagram Explanation:**

-- **`main`**: The primary function that initiates the workflow of the program.
+- **`main`:** The primary function that initiates the workflow of the program.
 It orchestrates the overall process of executing the custom assembly language.
-- **`loadAssemblyFile`**: Called by `main`, it handles the loading of the assembly file, ensuring that the file is accessible and ready for processing.
+- **`loadAssemblyFile`:** Called by `main`, it handles the loading of the assembly file, ensuring that the file is accessible and ready for processing.
-- **`getFile`**: Invoked after `loadAssemblyFile`, this function reads the assembly file and prepares its contents for further processing.
+- **`getFile`:** Invoked after `loadAssemblyFile`, this function reads the assembly file and prepares its contents for further processing.
-- **`parseAssembly`**: Follows `getFile`, parsing the structured data (scraped from the assembly file) into executable instructions.
+- **`parseAssembly`:** Follows `getFile`, parsing the structured data (scraped from the assembly file) into executable instructions.
-- **`simulateProgramExecution`**: Called after `parseAssembly`, it executes the parsed instructions, simulating the behavior of a processor.
+- **`simulateProgramExecution`:** Called after `parseAssembly`, it executes the parsed instructions, simulating the behavior of a processor.
-- **`displayResults`**: A function called by `main` to display the final state of the processor or the results of the code execution.
+- **`displayResults`:** A function called by `main` to display the final state of the processor or the results of the code execution.
-- **`errorHandling`**: Also part of `main`, it manages any errors that might occur during the different stages of file reading, scraping, parsing, or interpreting.
+- **`errorHandling`:** Also part of `main`, it manages any errors that might occur during the different stages of file reading, scraping, parsing, or interpreting.

-### 3.4.2 `main.h`
+### 3.3.2 `main.h`

 This header file contains the declarations of functions and data structures used in `main.c`.
 It ensures that the main module interfaces correctly with other parts of the program.